 Stakeholders can be anyone affected by the development of a software project.
 This includes a broad category of people, such as end users, executives, IT, operations, portfolio managers, and support.

-It is important to understand that these are roles rather job titles.
-This can create confusion about the differences between a product manager and product owner.
+It is important to understand that these are roles rather than job titles.
+This can create confusion about the differences between a product manager and a product owner.
 In reality, the product manager is the product owner.
 This is because the responsibilities of a product owner fundamentally cover the internal-facing work a product manager does — working closely with engineering to build new customer experiences.

 Some organizations choose to break out product management work into two roles.
-In this situation, the product manager assumes an external focus, while the product owner details users stories and participates in scrum rituals.
-Both roles are important to the overall success of a product and must work closely together to build products that customers love.The table below explains how the responsibilities of a product manager and product owner differ when they are discrete roles:
+In this situation, the product manager assumes an external focus, while the product owner details user stories and participates in scrum rituals.
+Both roles are important to the overall success of a product and must work closely together to build products that customers love.

 Define the product vision and set the long-term direction

 Conduct market and competitive research